sammy-w/bio_workshop/README.md

 # bio_workshop
-data and code for the biometrics corner workshop
+Data and code for the biometrics corner workshop, please refer to the jupyter notebook here:
+[insert link]